joagre/ratatoskr/ideas/r.md

 ## Building and executing

-The compiler for Satie is named `sac`, and the bytecode it generates is executed using the `sa` runner.
+The compiler for is named `sac`, and the bytecode it generates is executed using the `sa` runner.
 This process was outlined in the introduction chapter above and is reiterated here for clarity:

 ```